Graduate Academic Policies

 A student who wishes to withdraw from the program in which they are enrolled, must submit a mid-semester withdrawal form to the King Graduate School Office.

-Students who wish to return to the College after they have withdrawn must complete an application for readmission.
+Students who wish to return to the University after they have withdrawn must complete an application for readmission.

 Semester Leave